Cam'Ron Silmon-Craig: Jackson State

 Silmon-Craig finished the 2021 season with 48 tackles, 2.5 sacks, and three interceptions.
 He had a breakout 2022 season, totaling 61 tackles, a pass breakup, and two interceptions.
 He was named first team All-SWAC and a HBCU All-American in recognition of his performance in the 2022 season.
 After the season, Silmon-Craig entered the NCAA transfer portal.

 Silmon-Craig finished his Jackson State career with 111 tackles, four sacks, five interceptions and two forced fumbles.

 Colorado

 Silmon-Craig transferred to Colorado.
 In week four of the 2023 season, he intercepted Caleb Williams becoming the first player to pick him off in the 2023 season, but the Buffaloes would lose to USC 48–41.

 Professional career

 On April 27, 2025, Silmon-Craig signed with the Jacksonville Jaguars as an undrafted free agent.
-He was waived on August 26 as part of final roster cuts.
-He was signed to the practice squad on August 27.
+He was waived on August 26, as a part of final roster cuts.
+Silmon-Craig was re-signed to the team's practice squad the following day.
+He signed a reserve/future contract with Jacksonville on January 12, 2026.

+On August 30, 2026, Silmon-Craig was waived by the Jaguars as part of final roster cuts and re-signed to the practice squad the next day.